 Brian on Twitter

 Giulia is a freelance writer and editor.
 She first moved from New York to Berlin in 2008, planning to stay for only a few months.
-Two and a half years later, it isn’t too difficult to guess what happened.
+Five and a half years later, it isn’t too difficult to guess what happened.
 When she isn’t writing, editing, and struggling with the Teutonic tongue, she accumulates new friends, stories, and recipes, all to be mixed into a heady brew packaged, labeled, and savored as “the life of an expat.”
 She hopes everyone will taste it at least once.

 Born and bred in the barren wastes of northern England, Ian Farrell moved to Berlin in search of a better life in 2008.
 What he found exceeded all his expectations, and continues ot do so to this day.
 When taking a break from his never-ending quest to discover more undiscovered corners of the city, he can be found either translating things or waxing lyrical on language and social interaction on his blog, Of Words and Worlds.
 He also plays guitar and occasionally sings in local Blues/Indie/Funk/Folk/Rock band Ivan and the Visionaries.